Please fill out the following form to submit a Request

 Thin Film Inductor Description

-The type of design on a thin film inductor allows resistance to
+The design of a thin film inductor provides resistance to vibrations and ensures stability.

 Thin Film Inductor Applications and Features